E259 series: Design

 The design of the trains was overseen by industrial designer Kenji Ekuan.
 Retracting gangway connections on the end cars allow two sets to be coupled together to form 12-car formations.
 Electrical and safety equipment is duplicated, as on the E233 series commuter trains, to improve safety and reliability.
-Active suspension on end cars and yaw dampers between all cars for improved ride comfort.
-The MoHa E259-500 car is equipped with two pantographs, but one is for emergency use.
+Active suspension on end cars and yaw dampers between all cars provide improved ride comfort.
+The MoHa E259-500 car is equipped with two single-arm pantographs, but one is reserved for emergency use.

-Unlike the 253 series, the E259 series trains are not equipped with Automatic Train Control (ATC).
+Unlike the previous 253 series trains, the E259 series trains are not equipped with Automatic Train Control (ATC).

 Operations

 The E259 series trains are used almost exclusively on Narita Express limited express services linking Narita International Airport in Chiba Prefecture with Tokyo and other stations in the Greater Tokyo area.
-E259 series trains are also used occasionally on seasonal Marine Express Odoriko services between Tokyo and Izukyū-Shimoda.
-One set, Ne002, is assigned to these services, and carries a logo sticker on the front and sides.
+E259 series trains were also used occasionally on seasonal Marine Express Odoriko services between Tokyo and Izukyū-Shimoda.
+One set, Ne002, was assigned to these services, and carried a logo sticker on the front and sides.

 Formation

 The fleet consists of 22 six-car sets, consisting of four motored (M) cars and two trailer (T) cars, as shown below, with car 1 at the Tokyo end.

 The "Tsc" cars are green (first class) cars.
-Cars 3 and 5 are equipped with PS33D single-arm pantographs (two on car 5).
+Cars 3 and 5 are equipped with PS33D single-arm pantographs (two on car 5, one on car 3).